 The Board of Education recognizes that parents/guardians are the primary source of sexuality education for their children.
-The Board also recognizes that effective sexuality education, taught in concert with parents/guardians, helps students avoid risks to their health and academic success and prepares them to make informed decisions as adults.
-Parent's/guardian's have the right to remove their student from any part of the district's human sexuality instruction.
+The Board also recognized that effective sexuality education, taught in concert with parents/guardians, helps students avoid risks to their health and academic success and prepares them to make informed decisions as adults.
+Parents/guardians have the right to remove their student from any part of the district's human sexuality instruction.